 Matthew J. Fletcher

 Matthew J. Fletcher practices complex business litigation at both the trial and appellate court levels.
-He has handled cases in state and federal court involving a wide array issues, but primarily involving shareholder and partnership disputes, fraud, breach of contract, real estate litigation, breach of fiduciary duty, professional negligence, and trust litigation.
-Mr. Fletcher’s clients have included large corporations, high net-worth entrepreneurs and business owners, commercial and residential real estate developers, large retail chain stores, trusts, utility companies, and public schools and universities.
+He has handled cases in state and federal court involving a vast array issues, but primarily involving shareholder and partnership disputes, fraud and breach of contract cases, real estate litigation, contractor and surety disputes, breach of fiduciary duty, professional negligence, and trust litigation.
+Mr. Fletcher’s clients have included publicly traded companies, corporations of all sizes, high net-worth entrepreneurs and business owners, commercial and residential real estate developers, large retail chain stores, trusts, utility companies, and public school districts, private schools, and universities.

 Representative matters Mr. Fletcher has handled in recent years include:

 - In the past two years, in just three cases, Mr. Fletcher has prosecuted fraud, breach of fiduciary duty, derivative shareholder disputes, corporate governance, and conversion claims, resulting in an aggregate settlement value to Mr. Fletcher’s clients of approximately $20 million.
 In one of the cases, the defendants were represented by three law firms, including the largest law firm in the world, Dentons, and a prominent Orange County law firm.

 - Fletcher recently represented a family office in connection with a multi-million dollar real estate dispute, which resulted in a settlement of approximately $10 million, where Mr. Fletcher’s client recovered all of its losses and over $1 million in attorney’s fees.

 - Fletcher represented Motivo Engineering, LLC and two of its members in an ownership dispute with one of the former members.
 After 18 months of litigation, the case settled for $200,000 less than Mr. Fletcher’s clients had offered to pay the Plaintiff before the lawsuit was filed.